molinfo-vienna/software-development/GITHUB_ACTIONS.md

 # Integration with GitHub Actions

+GitHub Actions is a continuous integration and continuous deployment (CI/CD) platform that allows developers to automate their software build, test, and deployment pipeline directly within their GitHub repository.
+Introduced by GitHub, this feature enhances the functionality of the platform by enabling automation of workflows based on almost any GitHub event such as pushing code, creating pull requests, or releasing new versions.

 Include steps in your GitHub Actions workflow to automate testing, building, and deploying your package to PyPI.
 This ensures that every release meets quality standards and simplifies the release process.
 In the next section, we will provide a detailed example of the GitHub Actions YAML configuration file that accomplishes this integration along with the previous best practices.